* Fed minutes on Jan. policy meeting due at 2 pm ET

 * Broadcom cuts Qualcomm bid to $117 bln

-Feb 21 (Reuters) - Gains in technology shares powered Wall Street's main indexes on Wednesday ahead of minutes of the Federal Reserve's most recent policy meeting.
+Feb 21 (Reuters) - U.S. stocks rose on Wednesday, with technology shares and Amazon driving gains ahead of minutes of the Federal Reserve's most recent policy meeting.

 The Fed left rates unchanged at the January meeting, but investors will look for its opinion on inflation and interest rates, especially after strong economic data raised concerns of an overheating economy and triggered the recent selloff.